Geodan/i3dm.export/README.md

 Starting release 2.0, tiles are generated according to the 3D Tiles 1.1 Implicit Tiling technique.
 Tiles are generated in a quadtree, maximum number of features/instances is defined by parameter 'implicit_tiling_max_features'.

-Content tiles will be generated in output folder 'content', subtree file '0_0_0.subtree' will be created in folder 'subtrees'.
+Content tiles will be generated in output folder 'content', subtree files will be created in folder 'subtrees'.
 In the root output folder file 'tileset.json' will be created.

-Limitation:

-- 1 subtree file will be created (0_0_0.subtree), there is no support for tree of subtree files (yet);

-- there is no support (yet) for Implicit Tiling in the MapBox client, use a 1.X version of this tool to workaround this.

 ## Instance batch info